- What is the Commission and when do they meet?

 A 32-year resident of Lansing, he holds a Bachelor's Degree from John Carroll University in Cleveland, OH and has completed graduate coursework in Therapeutic Recreation at Central Michigan University.
 For 11 years David and his wife, Marcie Alling, recruited host families for Japanese students doing Study Abroad at Michigan State University.
 He has been a MCSC member since 2012.

 Lansing Public Schools

-Jerry is the President of the Lansing Schools Education Association, representing the teachers of Lansing, an affiliate of the Michigan Education Association.
-Jerry has served as a special education teacher in the states of Kansas, Massachusetts and Michigan.
-He is serving in his 9th year as President of the Lansing Teachers where he serves as a teacher advocate and partner with the Lansing School Board and administration.
-He has been living and working in the Lansing area partnering with business and labor for the past 23 years providing services to students, parents and staff throughout the Lansing community.
-Jerry has served in a number of capacities professionally and socially and currently is proud to serve with his fellow board members on the Capital Area United Way Board.
+Jerry served as the President of the Lansing Schools Education Association (LSEA), representing the teachers of Lansing, an affiliate of the Michigan Education Association (MEA) for nine years before retiring from this post.
+Jerry went on to serve teachers in the State of MI as a labor advocate through the LSEA and MEA.
+Jerry has been living and working in the Lansing area, partnering with business and labor for the past 28 years providing services to students, parents and staff throughout the Lansing community.
+Most recently Jerry has taken a position back with the Lansing School District providing services to their Human Resource and Facility departments before retiring again.
+Jerry continues to serve in a number of capacities, professionally and socially, and currently is a life time member of the LSEA and MEA.
+Additionally, Jerry is proud to serve as Vice Chair on the Capital Area United Way Board.
 Mr. Swartz has been a MCSC Commissioner since 2010.

 Goodwill Industries of Greater Detroit